-Children can abuse other children and this can take many forms.
-It can happen both inside and outside of school, online and face to face.
+Children can abuse other children.
+This is now referred to as child on child abuse and can take many forms.
+It can happen both inside and outside of school.
 There may also be reports where the children concerned attend two or more different schools.

 Child on child abuse will not be tolerated.
-All staff will take a zero tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between children, many of which may be sexual in nature.
+All staff will take a zero-tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between children, many of which may be sexual in nature.
 We recognise that even if there are no reported cases of child on child abuse that such abuse may still be taking place and all staff should be vigilant.